American Craft Council Magazine

 How do you suggest your products are best styled, displayed, or utilized?

 Place them on an altar during prayer and meditation.
 Or simply display them in a vignette or tablescape to enhance your connection to the natural world.
 Pairing the wrapped rocks with minimal black ceramic bowls and plates is a great way to display them.

 What is something unexpected or unique about yourself or your work?

 Many people purchase my wrapped rocks as gifts.
 People have given my rocks to friends or family in healing crises and they have held the wrapped rocks always and kept them close.
 I often get feedback about the calming and comforting qualities of my work.
-The wrapped rocks have been great gifts to bridge the gap between people during the pandemic when they could not visit each other.
-As gifts, they seem to hold a deep meaningful energy that connects people together and with nature.
+The wrapped rocks have been great gifts to bridge the gap between people during the 2020 pandemic when they could not visit each other.
+As gifts, they seem to hold a deep meaningful energy that connects people together with each other and with nature.
 These stories of healing and connection inspire me and bring me great joy.

 How much time do you spend creating an item on average?

 Including design and working out the execution of the design, it can take weeks.
 Sometimes in the actual making of a rock, I will need a few attempts to reach the quality of the finished product that satisfies me.
 Selecting the correct shape of a rock and the right design is important.
 To wrap an individual rock from start to finish, including refining the details can be at least a few hours.